cedadev/jasmin-workshop/exercises/ex03/README.md

 * Ask your Group Workspace manager to consider requesting that the GWS is set up with a `public` area which is [shared via HTTP](https://help.jasmin.ac.uk/article/202-share-gws-data-via-http).
 This means that the data below that `public` directory is openly available to anyone on the internet with a HTTP client such as a browser or a tool like `wget` or `curl`.
 That can be a good way of disseminating results and small amounts of data to external collaborators who are not users of JASMIN.
 But this should be used with care, and must not be used for hosting a project web site: that's not what that service is for.

-* Using Object Storage could provide more flexible sharing options: use of this is something your GWS manager would need to discuss with the JASMIN team.
+* Using [Object Storage](https://help.jasmin.ac.uk/docs/short-term-project-storage/using-the-jasmin-object-store/) could provide more flexible sharing options: use of this is something your GWS manager would need to discuss with the JASMIN team.

-> 1. Why are transfer methods based on SSH not very efficient?
+> 3. **Why** are transfer methods based on SSH not very efficient?

-For the interested reader, see [ESnet](https://fasterdata.es.net/)'s resources about faster data transfers including some reasons why [scp should be avoided over WAN](https://fasterdata.es.net/data-transfer-tools/say-no-to-scp/): to do with a buffer of limited size built in to the software stack that they're built on.
+For the interested reader, see [ESnet](https://fasterdata.es.net/)'s resources about faster data transfers including some reasons why [`scp` should be avoided over WAN](https://fasterdata.es.net/data-transfer-tools/say-no-to-scp/): to do with a buffer of limited size built in to the software stack that they're built on.

 Tools like BBCP, GridFTP and Globus Online can help with more efficient use of available bandwidth and give much better performance for moving large volumes of data.
-See our documentation on [Data Transfer Tools](https://help.jasmin.ac.uk/article/3809-data-transfer-tools), in particular [Globus Transfers with JASMIN](https://help.jasmin.ac.uk/docs/data-transfer/globus-transfers-with-jasmin)
+See our documentation on [Data Transfer Tools](https://help.jasmin.ac.uk/article/3809-data-transfer-tools), in particular [Globus Transfers with JASMIN](https://help.jasmin.ac.uk/docs/data-transfer/globus-transfers-with-jasmin).

 For short-distance transfers (by "distance" here we mean a network round-trip-time of <20ms), `scp` and other SSH-based tools can still be a good choice, for convenience and ease of use if nothing else.